Comparison

 Using them together

 Set Zed as your default editor in Agentastic settings and every worktree opens in Zed by default.
-You get Zed's editor speed with Agentastic's parallel-agent surface.
+You get Zed's editor speed with Agentastic's parallel-agent control layer: terminals, browser sessions, branches, diffs, code review, and handoff.

 Frequently asked questions

 Yes.
-Agentastic can open any worktree in Zed, VS Code, Cursor, Xcode, JetBrains IDEs, or your terminal of choice.
+Agentastic creates and manages git worktrees, then can open any of them in Zed, VS Code, Cursor, Xcode, JetBrains IDEs, or your terminal of choice.